mdn/content/files/en-us/web/http/proxy_servers_and_tunneling/proxy_auto-configuration_pac_file/index.md

 `*` (match any number of characters) and `?` (match one character) are always supported, while `[characters]` and `[^characters]` are additionally supported by some implementations (including Firefox).

+> [!NOTE]
-> **Note:** If supported by the client, JavaScript regular expressions typically provide a more powerful and consistent way to pattern-match URLs (and other strings).
+> If supported by the client, JavaScript regular expressions typically provide a more powerful and consistent way to pattern-match URLs (and other strings).

 #### Examples